 01 of 09

 Not many cookbooks can claim to be sexy as well as functional.
-This one brings sex to the kitchen in a classy, entertaining manner with not only more than 85 recipes, but also a collection of sensual food art.
+This hardcover by Martha Hopkins and Randall Lockridge brings sex to the kitchen in a classy, entertaining manner with not only more than 85 recipes, but also a collection of sensual food art.
 History, lore, and recipes are all designed to get the saliva flowing as well as the blood.
-Hardcover.
-By Martha Hopkins and Randall Lockridge.

 02 of 09

 Become a kitchen god or goddess with both recipes and techniques.
-Get tips on setting the mood as well as delectable finger food starters, seductive entrees and side dishes, heavenly desserts and late-night snacks.
+This hardcover by Diane Browne has tips on setting the mood as well as delectable finger food starters, seductive entrees and side dishes, heavenly desserts, and late-night snacks.
 Don't forget the morning-after recipes.
 Peruse the love menu suggestions for any romantic occasion.
-Hardcover.
-By Diane Brown.

 03 of 09

-Some of America's most famous restaurant and television chefs share their recipes to put you and your partner in a romantic mood for any occasion, whether it's a birthday, anniversary, engagement, Valentine's Day or just because.
+This hardcover by Janeen A. Sarlin & Jennifer Rosenfeld Saltiel includes recipes from some of America's most famous restaurant and television chefs.
+They're meant to complement any occasion—birthday, anniversary, engagement, Valentine's Day or just because—and create a romantic mood.
 The chef recipes are accompanied by their own personal experiences, anecdotes, and tips.
-Hardcover.
-By Janeen A. Sarlin & Jennifer Rosenfeld Saltiel.

 04 of 09